jtwaleson/decrypt/README.md

 ## Use cases:

-Recover some friends hard drive (i.e.: he destroyed his mbr).
+Recover some friend's hard drive (i.e.: he destroyed his mbr).
 After the "hard" work has been done, act like you are having a hard time and run some of his personal files through this program and ask if he recognizes the content.

 Awesomeness guaranteed.